markgw/uh-nlp2021/docs/week2/index.md

  * *Finger Lickin' Good.*
  * *Finger licking good.*

-> From your observations, note differences between the results (e.g. parsed trees, POS tags, ... etc) of spaCy and CoreNLP?
-Briefly discuss the difference and any missing/correct/wrong results by the tools.
+> From your observations, note some differences between the results (e.g. parsed trees, POS tags)?
+Briefly discuss the differences and any missing/correct/wrong results by the tools.
 >
 > **Submit your answers**

-#### Other NLP tools (Optional)
+## Other NLP tools (Optional)
 In case you'd like to try out other NLP tools, here are some more:

 * [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) *(Implemented in Java, follow this tutorial to use [Stanford CoreNLP from Python](https://www.khalidalnajjar.com/setup-use-stanford-corenlp-server-python/))*
 * [flair](https://github.com/flairNLP/flair)
+* [Turku Neural Parser](https://turkunlp.org/Turku-neural-parser-pipeline/): parsing pipeline implemented by the Turku NLP group, with models for Finnish and about 50 other languages.
 * [UralicNLP](https://github.com/mikahama/uralicNLP) (for processing Finnish and other Uralic languages)
 * [AllenNLP](https://allennlp.org/tutorials)
 * [Pattern](https://www.clips.uantwerpen.be/pages/pattern-en) (use `pip install pattern3` for *Python 3*)